 And it can interfere with our ability to empathize with others.

 So it's important to teach kid about the existence of the hot-cold empathy gap, and the way it can bias our judgments.
 Before you decide that somebody is being unreasonable, ask yourself: Have you forgotten what it feels like to be in his or her situation?

 Read more about the hot-cold empathy gap in this Parenting Science article.

 Research has demonstrated that average, well-adjusted people can be persuaded to harm others—even torture them—as long as they are provided with the right rationale.

 In a famous series of experiments developed by Stanley Milgram of Yale University, subjects were told that they were participating in a "learning experiment" that required them to administer painful electric shocks to another person (Milgram 1963).

-The "experiment" was a fake—dressed up with plausible props and an actor who pretended to be in pain after the study participants pressed a button.
+The "experiment" was a fake, a ruse made convincing with plausible props and an actor who pretended to be in pain after the study participants pressed a button.
 But the participants were fooled and—urged on by an authoritative man in a white lab coat—they dutifully administered shocks to the screaming "victim."

 These people weren't psychopaths.
 They were ordinary people exposed to social pressure from a plausible authority figure.
 With the right rationalizations, otherwise decent people can disengage their moral responses.
 And it's not just an adult phenomenon.
-Kids can do it, too.
+Children can do it, too.

 research-inspired social skills activities for children and teenagers.